 - Enforced sharing: Boy scouts typically share equipment, food, etc. This means that even if all your child’s personal gear is ultra-light, the group might end up bringing 8lb tents, cast iron dutch ovens, etc, and you will need to take your fair share.
 So unless this is troop which has embraced ultra-light techniques and gear, you kid will most likely want to get a pack designed for mid-weight packing.

 Daypacks: For very young children, Eagle Creek made a really great daypack, but it has been off the market for awhile.
-Hopefully Eagle Creek will start making this pack again.
 There are countless day pack / book bags available for kids today.
 A florescent Barbie or shockingly bright Barney backpack might not blend into the back country, but there isn’t really a need to buy a special pack for hiking… use whatever backpack goes to and from school since they are already use to carrying that pack.
 In fact, kids might be happier with the bright color backpack, and you might as well since they are easier for you to see.
 I was very amused early on beause my daughter didn’t care about any of her gear other than it’s color.
 Originally she really liked “Red”.
-If you wanted to purchase a purpose driven daypack, I would suggest the CamelBak Scout or look at the kid’s hydration packs at REI.

 Backpacks: For smaller kids, there are only a few pack which have a torso short enough, a waist strap which can be tightened enough, and has enough volume for all their gear (need at least 1800ci).
-For example, 1850ci has just enough room inside it for a North Face Tigger sleeping bag, a Big Agnes Insulated AirCore mummy sleeping pad, a 1L platypus, and all my daughter’s clothing, a favorite cuddly, her clothing for a three season trip, eating utensils, toiletry kit and flashlight.
+For example, 1850ci has just enough room inside it for a North Face Tigger sleeping bag, a Big Agnes Insulated AirCore mummy sleeping pad, a 1L platypus, her clothing for a three season trip, eating utensils, toiletry kit, flashlight, and her smallest cuddly.
 Even more volume would be required if the kids is fully self supporting or carrying their fair share of group gear and food.
 I realize that adult ultralight backpackers can easily get down below this volume, but most kids gear will be higher volume because items like kid size 800 fill down sleeping bags are not a good investment.
 Most kids will not be as careful as adults, and items have a limited lifetime because the children will grow.
 It makes sense to purchase less expensive items such as sleeping bags made using synthetic insulation.

 For young kids (say <11y) I would suggest checking out the following packs: